-(b) Field to rear of 1-6 Majors Common on B3143
+(b)Field to rear of 1-6 Majors Common on B3143

-This site will provide 4 homes, all of which should be affordable homes.
 The built development should avoid any impact on the mature oak along the eastern boundary of the site, and make provision for a footpath link to be created from Castle Lane to the B3143 (through Major's Common) and Landscombe Vale.
 The housing should be located and orientated to avoid overlooking the private amenity space of adjoining homes.
 A suitable configuration would be for two pairs of facing semi-detached houses broadly opposite the Major Common access point.